-California Vehicle Sales Tax & Fees [+Calculator]
+California (CA) Vehicle Sales Tax & Fees [+ Calculator]

-Sales tax can add hundreds or even thousands of dollars to a new car purchase.
-For that reason, many people wonder how they can avoid paying car sales tax and if buying a car out of state is an option.
+Many people wonder how they can avoid paying car sales tax and if buying a car out of state is an option.

 While buying a car out of state may help you find the model you want for a great price, it won’t help you avoid sales tax.
 Car buyers must pay sales tax for the state they register the car in.